-The Center for Entrepreneurship & Transfer (CET) provides hands-on support for students, staff and graduates of all faculties at TU Dortmund University in the planning and implementation of innovative start-up projects and the commercialization of research results.
+The Center for Entrepreneurship & Transfer (CET) provides hands-on support for students, staff and graduates of all departments at TU Dortmund University in the planning and implementation of innovative start-up projects and the commercialization of research results.

 Feel free to contact us and arrange a consultation!
 We look forward to helping you get your start-up project up and running or with safeguarding and commercializing your research results.